Course/Lab Fee: 480€ for all field trips and workshops (Course reader fee announced by the Print Shop)

 This four-credit class will feature not only more conventional power-point based lectures but also an extensive schedule of field trips and food tastings.
 Students will also get deeper into Italy’s modern food culture with a series of seven food tastings, each a kind of culinary practicum that combines history and biochemistry with sampling a wide variety of foods or beverages.
 The food products that are the subject of the tastings are coffee, wine, olive oil, bread, gelato, and cheese.

-Note: This course is the “core course” of the Food Studies curriculum at Umbra Institute.
+Note: This course is the “core course” of the Food Studies curriculum.
 It may be taken individually.
-Student do not have to be enrolled in the Food Studies Program to take this course – No prerequisites.
+Student do not have to be enrolled in the Food Studies Program to take this course.

 - Have a solid understanding of the role of food in Italian culture;